UIM-Showdown/uim-showdown-discord-bot/README.md

 * Modify the Discord roles for the relevant players as needed
 * Modify the "Team Rosters" tab of the bingo info sheet as needed
-* If the bot is currently running, restart it so it can pull the new version of the sheet
+* If the bot is currently running, restart it so it can pull the new version of the bingo info sheet at startup

 ## config.ini format